 Private lessons are a one on one experience that give students guidance on their specific musical needs.
 Rather than only working on pieces for un upcoming audition or competition, I emphasize working on a variety of repertoire that will improve all aspects of one’s musicianship.
 Lessons are not a weekly practice or coaching session, but rather a time for me to help students with what they have already been practicing.
 More specifically, I help with embouchure formation, tone production, note reading, practice technique, musical phrasing, breathing, performance anxiety, rhythm, music theory, bad habits, or anything that will help the student make better music in the long term.
 I also frequently provide musical examples and inspiration by playing for my students.

 Students are required to practice a minimum of fifteen to forty-five minutes per day (depending on the student’s age), six days per week.

 Students are responsible for purchasing their own lesson materials, such as books, valve oil, metronome, etc. Piano students must also have a well maintained piano to practice on.
 High quality electric keyboards with 88 keys, weighted and touch sensitive, are acceptable.

 I have a 24-hour lesson rescheduling policy.
 If a student fails to provide notice via phone, text or email at least 24 hours prior to the starting time of the lesson, or misses a lesson unannounced, they will be charged for the full lesson cost.
 If adequate notification is given, the lesson will be made up at a later date.
 Lessons MAY NOT BE MISSED WITHOUT MAKEUP.
-I do, however, allow students to miss lessons without makeup during the months of December and August (up to two lessons each month) and July (no limit), and one lesson for spring break.
+I do, however, allow students to miss lessons without makeup during the months of November (up to one lesson), December and August (up to two lessons each month) and July (no limit), and one lesson for spring break.

 With rare exception, all of my students take weekly lessons.
 Students who keep a regular, weekly schedule improve at a far better pace than those who miss frequently.